UnicoLab/FlowyML/docs/user-guide/ui.md

-# UniFlow UI Guide 🖥️
+# flowyml UI Guide 🖥️

-The UniFlow UI provides a real-time, interactive dashboard for monitoring and managing your ML pipelines.
+The flowyml UI provides a real-time, interactive dashboard for monitoring and managing your ML pipelines.
 It offers a beautiful, modern interface to visualize execution graphs, inspect artifacts, and track metrics.

 ## Overview